9 Early Symptoms of Alzheimer’s Disease You Should Know

 Difficulty completing familiar tasks

-Another sign of Alzheimer’s disease symptoms and other dementia is difficulty completing familiar tasks.
+Another sign of Alzheimer’s disease symptoms is difficulty completing familiar tasks.
 That can affect the ability to perform routine tasks that require concentration or critical thinking, such as:

-- Having trouble driving to a familiar location, such as your home, workplace, or doctor’s office.
+- You have trouble driving to a familiar location, such as your home, workplace, or doctor’s office.

 - Having trouble organizing a grocery list, shopping for items, or putting them away.